 Those last two years in college were wonderful.
 It was again on Friday afternoon before the evening service I asked the most sacred question: "Will you marry me?"
 She responded, tipping gently on her toes, with a kiss and "I will."
 The service that night was even greater than the one year earlier.
 We set the date to get married.
 Annick would complete her college degree and I would have one more year (not something I would recommend and would not do it again that way).

 With the support of family and friends we got married in Martinique on Thursday afternoon, 5:00 P.M. , July 21, 1977.
-After 21 years of marriage, we still say I love you.
+After over 47 years of marriage, we still say I love you.
 We still share the warm notes.
 We still hug and kiss.
 No, our marriage isn’t perfect.
 Maybe that’s what's good about it.
 We have had our share of pains, and disappointments, and we will always.
 We have our angers and frustrations.
 But each Valentine's Day I am reminded of the wonderful woman in my life.

 She is the woman I love and with whom I will always share my heart, mind and body.
 To tell the truth, like most Bahamian men, I do have four women in my life.
 A lover, girl friend, sweetheart, and wife.
-But this this case, they are all one woman.
+But in this case, they are all one woman.
 They are all named Annick.
 She is all to me.
 Happy Valentine!

 I feel that same way about her today.
 My sweet Valentine!

 Barrington H. Brennen, MA, NCP, BCCP, is a marriage and family therapist and board certified clinical psychotherapist, USA.
 Send your questions or comments to barringtonbrennen@gmail.com or write to P.O.
-Box CB-13019, Nassau, The Bahamas, or visit www.soencouragement.org or call 242-327-1980 or 242-477-4002.
+Box CB-11045, Nassau, The Bahamas, or visit www.soencouragement.org or call 242-327-1980 or 242-477-4002.

 Below Are Guidelines For Sharing the Information On This Site